 The teaching and learning of mathematics at Our Lady of Hartley is designed to help children appreciate that maths underpins many aspects of our lives and the world around us: from designing rockets to fly to the moon to buying a loaf of bread at the local shop.
 As part of the children's development, we help them understand that the mathematical skills of fluency, reasoning, pattern seeking and resilience are essential to science, technology and engineering and necessary for financial literacy and most forms of employment.
 At Our Lady of Hartley, the Collins Busy Ants scheme of work is used as the foundation for our programme of sequential learning, where key topics and skills are developed year-on-year, ensuring a progression that enables children to reach their full potential.
+The structure of the Collins Busy Ants scheme securely embeds the 5 principles of a mastery approach in the children's learning of maths (please see the attached guide for more information).
+The programme also includes a newsletter for each topic containing useful tips and information to help parents support their child's learning.

 Science: Mathematical skills and understanding are essential for accurate measurements required in a science investigation.
 Scientific deductions and conclusions are often based on a comparison of values.